Roozbeh96/Agentic-AI-Lang-chain-/README.md

 After installing the langchain, there is `sample.py` file in the `test` directory, that tested the connection of langchain with llama model installed locally by asking simple question in the prompt.
 The parameter `temperature` control randomness.
 Since we want to be precise, it should be zero.
 Ollama is running on the localhost `127.0.0.1 or localhost` with port number `11434`, so if you paste `curl 127.0.0.1:11434` in terminal, you will see Ollama is running.

+## 5. Transforming Excel to SQL DB

+Since Langchain is